-The Queens campus features broad lawns, handsome stone buildings and ultramodern student residence halls.
-Facilities include high-tech laboratory and classroom buildings; the main collections of our 1.7 million-volume Library; and state-of-the-art athletic facilities for students and our BIG EAST, Division I athletic teams.
+The Queens campus features a broad lawn, handsome stone buildings, and ultramodern student residence halls.
+Facilities include high-tech laboratory and classroom buildings; the main collections of our 1.7 million-volume library; and a state-of-the-art athletic arena to enjoy watching our BIG EAST, Division I athletic teams.

 The campus, which the University established in 1995, combines the unique cultural resources of a great European capital with the world-class courses and faculty available at St. John’s.

 St. John’s opened its Paris location in 2008 as the latest site for its growing Study Abroad programs.
 Since 1995, the University has maintained a campus in Rome, Italy, that serves students in the Rome Semester and Discover the World Europe courses.

 St. John’s University is proud to announce its latest addition to the Discover the World Europe program: Limerick, Ireland.

 Sustainability is a long-term responsibility to meet the needs of the present without compromising the needs of future generations.
 The environment has a limit and it must be respected and embraced.
 Learn More